mendix/docs/content/addons/apm-addon/ig-three.md

 ## 1 Introduction

-This is the installation guide for Mansystems APD 3, the succesor to APM 2.
+This is the installation guide for Mansystems APD 3, the successor to APM 2.

 Note the following:

 * Before using APD 3, create a database backup and have a backup deployment ready
+* If APM 2 was installed, write down the current values for the constantes **APMAgent2.APMAPIKey** (and, if set, **APMAgent2.APMAdvancedSettings**), and use the values for **APDAgent.APIKey** and, if applicable, **APDAgent.AdvancedSettings**.
 * Remove APM 1 and/or APM 2 if they are installed, see [Uninstall Steps APM 1](ig-one-uninstall-steps) and/or [Uninstall Steps APM 2](ig-two-uninstall-steps)

 ## 2 Installation